The owl I never see

 I have it pretty good.
 I have to leave a lot, but I get to come home a lot more often than other dads.
 I love to travel, I love my road friends, and I appreciate the life I have.
 It doesn’t, though, make it any easier to see things change–sometimes in a nuclear way–while I’m gone.

 In just the past 36 hours, I’ve caught myself wondering why Scoop wasn’t sliding in beside me when I open the fridge.
 I’ve looked up to see if she was getting up to follow me to bed.
 I’ve instinctively gone to the backdoor to let her outside when I walked in the house.
 I’ve been careful when crawling into bed so I wouldn’t accidentally sit down on her.
 I found a piece of her hair on the boy’s t-shirt and thought, “Scoop’s probably shedding.
-Time for the groomer.”
+Time for the groomer.
+Also, she’s getting old.
+Perhaps I should look for something like dog beds for arthritis too.”
 I’ve heard a sound that I was sure was the whine she gave when she wanted a drink of water.